skadistats/clarity/README.md

 Clarity is a parser for Dota 2 and CSGO replay files written in Java.

-# Version 2.3 released
+# Version 2.4 released

-Today (July 16, 2018) version 2.3 has been released.
-Biggest new feature is the support for reading CSGO replays, as well as other small fixes and improvements
+Today (Febuary 21, 2019) version 2.4 has been released.
+It contains fixes and improvements, while being backwards compatible with code running on 2.3.

 # Replay Data